mapmeld/crowdbotblock/README.md

 In addition to the changes made for CrowdBotBlock, you can [write your own blocks for Blockly](http://code.google.com/p/blockly/wiki/DefiningBlocks).

 See more on the Google Code page for [Blockly](http://code.google.com/p/blockly/).

+Blockly is also running server-side to convert users' block XML to JavaScript.
+This ensures that every line of code run on the host computer comes from a block.
+We're still in alpha mode though, so, no security guarantees!

 # About Johnny-Five